A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

-We fix the compensation coefficient $A$ for all datasets as 8 to normalize event data.
-We set the input vertex number $N_{p}$ as 512 for N-MNIST and ASL-DVS as the objects in them are small size, set $N_p$ as $1024$ for N-CARS, and $N_p = 2048$ for more complex datasets N-Caltech101 and CIFAR10-DVS.
-According to the spatio-temporal discrepancy across different datasets, we set the voxel size as $(v_h, v_w, v_a) = (2, 2, 1)$ for N-MNIST and $(5, 5, 3)$ for other datasets.
+{\textbf{Graph construction.}} We fix the compensation coefficient $A$ for all datasets as 9 to normalize event data.
+We set the input vertex number $N_{p}$ as 512 for N-MNIST and ASL as the objects in them are small size, set $N_p$ as $1024$ for N-CARS, and $N_p = 2048$ for more complex datasets N-Cal and CIF10.
+According to the spatio-temporal discrepancy across different datasets, we set the voxel size as $(v_h, v_w, v_a) = (2, 2, 1)$ for N-MNIST, $(7,7,1)$ for CIF10 and $(5, 5, 3)$ for other datasets.
+Please refer to supplementary materials for details about voxel size settings.